A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

 A number of Ambit-like bitwise operation substrates have been proposed in recent years, making use of emerging resistive memory technologies, e.g., \sgii{phase-change memory} (PCM)~\cite{lee-isca2009,lee.ieeemicro10,lee.cacm10,zhou.isca09,qureshi.isca09,yoon-taco2014}, SRAM~\cite{aga.hpca17,kang.icassp14,eckert2018neural,fujiki2019duality}, or specialized computational DRAM~\cite{li.micro17,angizi2019dna,xin2020elp2im,gao2020computedram, olgun2021pidram,angizi2019graphide, ferreira2021pluto}.
 These substrates can perform bulk bitwise operations in a special DRAM array augmented with computational circuitry~\cite{li.micro17,deng.dac2018} and in resistive memories~\cite{li.dac16} like \sgii{PCM}.
 Substrates similar to Ambit can perform simple arithmetic operations in SRAM~\cite{aga.hpca17, kang.icassp14} and arithmetic and logical operations in memristors~\cite{kvatinsky.tcasii14, kvatinsky.iccd11, kvatinsky.tvlsi14, shafiee2016isaac, levy.microelec14}.
 All of these works have shown significant benefits from performing bitwise operations using memory, for a wide variety of applications, including databases, machine learning, graph processing, genome analysis, and using a variety of different memory technologies, including DRAM, SRAM, PCM, memristors.

 Recently, the ComputeDRAM work~\cite{gao2020computedram} showed that carefully violating timing parameters between activation commands can mimic the triple-row-activation operation of Ambit in some existing off-the-shelf DRAM chips, using the SoftMC infrastructure~\cite{hassan2017softmc}.
-Thus, in-DRAM AND and OR operations can be performed in some real off-the-shelf DRAM chips even though clearly such chips are not designed to perform such Ambit operations.
+Thus, in-DRAM \omv{bulk bitwise} AND and OR operations \omv{(as envisioned by the Ambit work~\cite{seshadri.micro17,seshadri.arxiv16})} can be performed in some real off-the-shelf DRAM chips even though clearly such chips are \msvii{\emph{not}} designed to perform such Ambit operations.
 This proof-of-concept demonstration shows that the ideas presented in Ambit may not be far from reality: if some existing DRAM chips that are not even designed for in-DRAM bulk bitwise operations can perform such operations, then DRAM chips that are carefully designed for such operations will hopefully be even more capable!